-Melvin Smith, who has nearly two decades of experience coaching in the Southeastern Conference and helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this season, is in his first season as the cornerbacks coach at Auburn.
+Melvin Smith, who has nearly two decades of experience coaching in the Southeastern Conference and helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last season, enters his second season as the cornerbacks coach at Auburn.

-Auburn is tied for the biggest turnaround in college football history in NCAA records at +8.5 games and in Smith's first season, the Tiger secondary made drastic improvements in production, recording 13 interceptions after the Tigers only had two a year ago.
+In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games and in Smith's first season, the Tiger secondary made drastic improvements in production, recording 13 interceptions after the Tigers only had two the season prior.

-Smith coached senior cornerback Chris Davis, an Associated Press All-SEC second-team selection.
+Smith coached senior cornerback Chris Davis, an Associated Press All-SEC second-team selection, who will be selected in the 2013 NFL Draft.

 Prior to coming to Auburn, Smith spent the previous seven seasons coaching cornerbacks and the secondary at Mississippi State.